-This Whole30 Teriyaki Chicken and Broccoli recipe is a simple and delicious meal.
-The healthy homemade teriyaki sauce on this stir fry is full of flavour and made with coconut aminos so it’s also paleo and gluten free.
-This recipe makes great leftovers so is perfect for meal prep.
+This is the best Whole30 teriyaki chicken and broccoli recipe!
+The healthy homemade teriyaki sauce on this stir fry is full of flavour and made with coconut aminos so it's also paleo and gluten free.
+This recipe makes great leftovers and is perfect for meal prep.